-The following substances must not be ingoing substances in chemical products used in the production of printed matter:
+The following subsused in the product not be ingoing substances in chemical products and matter:

-Does the production chemical contain the following ingoing substances?
+- - ontain the following ingoing substances?

+Yes No □ If Yes, please specify:

 • EDTA (Ethylenediaminetetraacetic acid) and its salts

 An exemption is made for EDTA and its salts if the proportion of EDTA and its salts does not exceed 1% (percentage by weight) in the chemical product.